Maya civilization

 Rule during the Classic period centred on the concept of the "divine king", who was thought to act as a mediator between mortals and the supernatural realm.
-Kingship was patrilineal, and power normally passed to the eldest son.
+Kingship was usually (but not exclusively) patrilineal, and power normally passed to the eldest son.
 A prospective king was expected to be a successful war leader as well as a ruler.
 Closed patronage systems were the dominant force in Maya politics, although how patronage affected the political makeup of a kingdom varied from city-state to city-state.
 By the Late Classic period, the aristocracy had grown in size, reducing the previously exclusive power of the king.
 The Maya developed sophisticated art forms using both perishable and non-perishable materials, including wood, jade, obsidian, ceramics, sculpted stone monuments, stucco, and finely painted murals.

 Maya cities tended to expand organically.
 The city centers comprised ceremonial and administrative complexes, surrounded by an irregularly shaped sprawl of residential districts.
 Different parts of a city were often linked by causeways.
 Architecturally, city buildings included palaces, pyramid-temples, ceremonial ballcourts, and structures specially aligned for astronomical observation.
 The Maya elite were literate, and developed a complex system of hieroglyphic writing.
 Theirs was the most advanced writing system in the pre-Columbian Americas.
 The Maya recorded their history and ritual knowledge in screenfold books, of which only three uncontested examples remain, the rest having been destroyed by the Spanish.
 In addition, a great many examples of Maya texts can be found on stelae and ceramics.
 The Maya developed a highly complex series of interlocking ritual calendars, and employed mathematics that included one of the earliest known instances of the explicit zero in human history.
 As a part of their religion, the Maya practised human sacrifice.

 Etymology

-"Maya" is a modern term used to refer collectively to the various peoples that inhabited this area.
-They did not call themselves "Maya" and did not have a sense of common identity or political unity.